Updated: Jun 2

 Do just go out and RUN and just run at your natural pace?
 Do you never wonder what people are on about when they tag their Strava run a tempo run?

-I often see running saying they been out for an EASY long run yet they've run it at race pace!
+I often see runner saying they been out for an EASY long run yet they've run it at race pace or faster.

 I prefer to run to paces rather than heart rate, I will, however, check it from time to time and check hearts but personal there are more factors that can affect your heart rate on a daily basis.
 I check my rest HR in the mornings as that will indicate whether I'm overtraining or not.